ritikachavan/Adapt/README.md

     MISSING
     REFUNDED

-This makes the core reconciliation layer:
+This makes the reconciliation layer:

     ✓ Reproducible
     ✓ Testable